ourresearch/openalex-help/background-and-more-info/faq.md

 * [Internet Archive](https://archive.org/details/GeneralIndex)
 * Web crawls
 * Subject-area and institutional repositories from [arXiv](https://arxiv.org/) to [Zenodo](https://zenodo.org/) and everywhere in between

-### How often is the data updated?

-For now, the database snapshot is updated about once per month.
-However, in the future we will probably offer a much faster update cadence (approximately daily) as an optional, [paid upgrade](faq.md#whats-your-sustainability-plan).
-If you're interested in that, drop us a line at [team@ourresearch.org](mailto:team@ourresearch.org).

-### Is your data quality better than \_\_\_\_?

-Our dataset is still very young, so there's not a lot of systematic research comparing OpenAlex to peer databases like MAG, Scopus, Dimensions, etc. We're currently working on publishing some research like that ourselves.
-Our initial finding are very encouraging...we believe OpenAlex is already comparable in coverage and accuracy to the more established players--but OpenAlex is 100% open data, built on 100% open-source code.
-We think that's a really important feature.
-We will also continue improving the data quality in the days, weeks, months, and years ahead!

 ### How is OpenAlex licensed?